Existence for a Cahn-Hilliard Model for Lithium-Ion Batteries with Exponential-Growth Boundary Conditions: Preliminaries

 To bound the terms of the right-hand side, we immediately have

 For the second term, we use the mean value theorem and Fubini's theorem to find

 The third term is directly estimated as

 Combining the above inequalities, we conclude the lemma. \end{proof} As a result of the above lemma and a reflection argument, we obtain the following extension result. \begin{cor} Let $0<T\leq T_0$.
-Suppose that $u\in H^{s}(0,T).$ There exists an extension of $u$, $\tilde{u}\in H^{s}(0,T_0)$, such that the following bound is satisfied:
+Suppose that $u\in H^{s}(0,T).$ There exists an extension of $u$, $\tilde{u}\in H^{s}(0,T_0)$, such that